 Published and Accepted Papers

-Personalized Pricing and the Value of Time: Evidence from Auctioned Cab Rides (with Laura Doval, Jakub Kastl, Filip Matejka and Tobias Salz), [Nov.
-2024]
+Personalized Pricing and the Value of Time: Evidence from Auctioned Cab Rides (with Laura Doval, Jakub Kastl, Filip Matejka and Tobias Salz)

 Spatial Equilibrium, Search Frictions and Dynamic Efficiency in the Taxi Industry